September 1st, 2020 | Should You Consider Working As a Career Advisor?

 Everyone Tells You That You Are Doing A Great Job But…

-…they doesn’t necessarily want to pay you for it.
+…they don’t necessarily want to pay you for it.
 You can experience this phenomenon in many situations.
 Unfortunately, in many countries career advisory has become yet another way for universities to get more money from the government, and create more jobs for their own people.
-They get their salaries, and in exchange, they “organize courses” for PhDs, namely invite external professionals and independent coaches to give talks and workshops — for free fo course.
-After all, you give talks to promote your services — makes sense, isn’t it?…
+They get their salaries, and in exchange, they “organize courses” for PhDs, namely invite external professionals and independent coaches to give talks and workshops — for free of course.
+After all, you give talks to promote your services—makes sense, isn’t it?

 To summarize, you pay your taxes to the government so that people working at the universities get their hefty salaries.
 And then, they invite you to deliver the content for free so that they can justify their salaries.
 Which are paid from your taxes.
 Lovely.

 At the moment, my approach to this issue is that, whenever I speak about my personal story and motivations, I don’t charge.
-However, when I give a workshop that contains my original content — the practical knowledge about the job market that I acquired in the process of working on this subject, and the exercises that help the attendees navigate in the job market — I do charge.
+However, when I give a workshop that contains my original content—the practical knowledge about the job market that I acquired in the process of working on this subject, and the exercises that help the attendees navigate the job market—I do charge.
 Unless I propose the talk myself, but that’s a very rare occasion.
 Everyone in this space has their own approach though.
 I also fully understand the speakers who charge for every single public appearance regardless of the topic.

 Also, people often choose a “free” service from the university only because it’s free for them.
 They don’t recognize the added value of paying extra for quality.
 The difference between external career advisors and those hired by universities is exactly the same as the difference between private startup accelerators and accelerators at universities.

-This is why it’s worth to share the cake and give away a little piece of your company (usually, 3-10%) rather than seeking for equity-free advice.
+This is why it’s worth sharing the cake and giving away a little piece of your company (usually, 3-10%) rather than seeking for equity-free advice.
 Business developers working in startup accelerators didn’t learn about business from textbooks.
 They learned it from practice, and they are pros today.

 It’s also easy to get robbed while working in this space.
-There is almost no protection of Intellectual Property.
+There is almost no protection for Intellectual Property.
 If some other person in this space reads your book or attends your lecture, they might “get inspired” and start reproducing your ideas.
-Even the university career advisors can rob you!
+Even university career advisors can rob you!

-On a few occasions, it happened to me that career advisors working at universities wrote to me asking for the meeting.
+On a few occasions, it happened to me that career advisors working at universities wrote to me asking for a meeting.
 They expressed their interest in the workshops offered by my company.
-However, during the meeting, they were making notes only to thank me afterward for my wonderful ideas as now they know better how to organize their own courses.
+However, during the meeting, they were making notes only to thank me afterwards for my wonderful ideas as now they know better how to organize their own courses.

 Paradoxically, the only way of protecting your ideas in this space is not to hide them from the crowd but rather, to do quite the opposite.
 Namely, to talk about it on social media and in public all the time.
 In this way, the audience encodes that it was your idea from the very start.